Releasing and publishing#

 Ensure that your style, tests, and documentation checks are also passing.

 Increase by one unit the value of Z in your project version.
-Stash and amend these new changes with these commands:
+Stage and amend these new changes with these commands:

 git add <files-edited-for-version-number-change>